yhuang85/mandy/build-source/source/CAST/contactMorse.rst

 .. rubric:: Footnotes

 .. [#gradient] Morse theory is topological in nature and doesn't care about metric very much.
-In particular, it's more correct and convenient but unfortunately also more cumbersome to use `gradient-like vector fields <https://en.wikipedia.org/wiki/Gradient-like_vector_field>`_ instead.
+In particular, it's more correct and convenient but unfortunately also more cumbersome to use `gradient-like vector fields <https://en.wikipedia.org/wiki/Gradient-like_vector_field>`__ instead.

 .. [#falseBelieve] Ironically, the failure of Giroux's argument in dimensions :math:`> 3` and other "experts' insights" went so far to even form a consensus that hypersurfaces in higher-dimensional contact manifolds are intractable and hopeless.
 It was at least the case when I entered the subject as a graduate student.
-See, for example, what my back-then-advisor had to say about `this <https://youtu.be/xuw9f4huYjk?t=2820>`_.
+See, for example, what my back-then-advisor had to say about `this <https://youtu.be/xuw9f4huYjk?t=2820>`__.
 From my own experience, there is nothing better than breaking false believes even if I was one of the believers.

 .. [#contactSubmfd] Regular level sets in a Morse hypersurface provide a rich source of examples of contact submanifolds.
 However, they don't carry in themselves much information about the original contact manifold.

 .. [#pi2labels] The :math:`\pi_2`-switches are labeled by alphabetic letters at a random order because I don't have a better naming strategy.

 .. [#pi2a_morse_sign] One has to make (obviously) consistent choices of signs for the critical points.

-.. rubric:: References

-..
-[BEM14] M\.
-Borman and Y\.
-Eliashberg and E\.
-Murphy\. `Existence and classification of overtwisted contact structures in all dimensions <https://arxiv.org/abs/1404.6157v2>`_

-..
-[Don96] S\.
-Donaldson\. `Symplectic submanifolds and almost-complex geometry <https://projecteuclid.org/journals/journal-of-differential-geometry/volume-44/issue-4/Symplectic-submanifolds-and-almost-complex-geometry/10.4310/jdg/1214459407.full>`_

-..
-[EG91] Y\.
-Eliashberg and M\.
-Gromov\. `Convex symplectic manifolds <https://www.ihes.fr/~gromov/wp-content/uploads/2018/08/976.pdf>`_

-..
-[Eli89] Y\.
-Eliashberg\. `Classification of overtwisted contact structures on 3-manifolds <http://bogomolov-lab.ru/G-sem/eliashberg-tight-overtwisted.pdf>`_

-..
-[Gir91] E\.
-Giroux\. `Convexité en topologie de contact <https://eudml.org/doc/140253>`_

-..
-[Gir99] E\.
-Giroux\. `Structures de contact en dimension trois et bifurcations des feuilletages de surfaces <https://arxiv.org/abs/math/9908178v1>`_

-..
-[Gir03] E\.
-Giroux\. `Géométrie de contact: de la dimension trois vers les dimensions supérieures <https://arxiv.org/abs/math/0305129v1>`_

-..
-[HH18] K\.
-Honda and Y\.
-Huang\. `Bypass attachments in higher-dimensional contact topology <https://arxiv.org/abs/1803.09142v2>`_

-..
-[HH19] K\.
-Honda and Y\.
-Huang\. `Convex hypersurface theory in contact topology <https://arxiv.org/abs/1907.06025v2>`_

-..
-[Hon99] K\.
-Honda\. `On the classification of tight contact structures I <https://arxiv.org/abs/math/9910127v3>`_